 For some, after losing a spouse and the veil of grief has fallen away, one of the greatest dilemmas that one faces is whether one should take the risk to love again.
 Early on, in my bereavement group, we discussed the possibility of finding love again.
 For me, during that period, my grief was so raw that that idea was far from anything I could’ve ever imagined doing ever again.
 Some of the people in the group felt they’d had their “one”.
 Still, for others, whose grief was still fresh, that thought seemed kind of creepy.
 We also discussed the fact that if we were to consider falling in love again, there was always the possibility of losing another spouse or partner.
 We had all been through so much watching our spouses deteriorate as they battled various forms of cancer, so we were not so sure if we were willing to take another risk of losing a loved one again.
 For myself, personally, I felt that I could not ever survive another death of a spouse.
 The pain from losing Chuck was so intense, that I dismissed the possibility of love in my future, at least at that point in time.

-Recently, I received a lovely note, in response to a note I had written, from someone I hadn’t heard from in a while.
+Recently, I received a lovely note, from someone I hadn’t heard from in a while.
 I had written her to thank her for a book she had given me at Chuck’s funeral, which was the only book that really addressed what I would soon be experiencing.
 The woman had given it to me because it was a book she had used when she was grieving the loss of her second husband.
 In this note she went on to explain that after a few years she met a wonderful guy, married again, but after nearly 8 years she would have to return to that book for comfort again as she buried her third spouse, who succumbed to the same illness that her second husband had.
 She questioned why God would have had her repeat that experience.
 I know that my friend was really afraid to risk loving again, but in time she met a new gentleman and they are now happily married.
 She had decided, after a time, to take another leap of faith.

 With love comes many risks.
 We never really know how things will turn out, but we have the highest hopes for the best.
 People rarely go into a marriage thinking that their partner will leave them, that love will turn sour, that their spouse will get ill or die.
 We are hopeful that our unions will be fruitful, full of love and last forever.
 The fact that one day it will end never enters our minds as we begin a new journey with a husband or wife.